 The I-20 form is extremely important since it legitimizes your presence in the United States and you should keep it in a safe place.
 This document states the period of time that you may legally remain in the United States.

 DS-2019 (J1 Students)

-The Certificate of Eligibility for Exchange Visitor (J-1) Status, or DS2019 form, is the visa document which the University issued to you upon your admission to Lawrence Technological University and after provision of financial documentation.
-The DS2019 form is used for visa application at a U.S. Embassy or consular post outside the U.S. and for entry when crossing a border into the United States.
-The U.S. Immigration officer should return page 3 (the pink copy) of the DS2019 form to you when you enter the United States.
+The Certificate of Eligibility for Exchange Visitor (J-1) Status, or DS2019 form, is the document that LTU issued upon your admission.
+The DS2019 form is used for visa application at a U.S. Embassy or Consular Office outside the U.S. and for entry when crossing a border into the United States.

-A visa is a stamp in the passport issued by a consular officer at a U.S. Embassy or Consulate abroad which will facilitate entry into the U.S. for a specific purpose if presented at the port of entry along with any other necessary visa documents (such as an DS2019 form and financial support documents).
-One cannot obtain a J-1 visa stamp within the U.S. The visa is generally good for 1, 2, or multiple entries and usually has an expiration date (which may or may not correspond to your authorized period of stay on your DS2019 form).
+A visa is a stamp in the passport issued by a consular officer at a U.S. Embassy or Consulate abroad which will facilitate entry into the U.S. for a specific purpose if presented at the port of entry along with any other necessary visa documents.
+One cannot obtain visa within the U.S. The visa is generally good for 1, 2, or multiple entries and usually has an expiration date.

 Your F1 or J1 visa may expire while you are in the U.S. with no consequences as long as the end date on your I-20 or DS-2019 is still valid.
 If you depart the U.S. during the middle of your studies, you will need to ensure you have a valid visa in order to re-enter the U.S. If you visa has expired, you will need to renew it while you are at home.

 I-94 – Arrival/departure record